What is British Sign Language (BSL)?

 Where is British Sign Language spoken?

 BSL is mainly spoken in Britain and Scotland.
-The use of the British Sign Language goes back up to the 1570s, but of course, like with all the other languages, it has evolved.
+The use of British Sign Language goes back to the 1570s, but of course, like with all the other languages, it has evolved.
 Recent surveys reveal that at least 11 million people suffer from hearing loss in the UK which is one in six people.
 It is predicted to rise to 1 in 5 by the year 2035.

-The American Sign Language alphabet and British Sign Language alphabet is very different.
+The American Sign Language alphabet and British Sign Language alphabet are very different.
 BSL uses both hands to gesture the alphabet while ASL uses one.
 BSL also has its own syntax and grammar.
 Interestingly, ASL is more closely related to French Sign Language.

 HERE’S THE British SIGN LANGUAGE ALPHABET TO HELP YOU GET STARTED IN LEARNING BSL: